SamSamSamSamSamSamSamSamSamSamSamSamSam/HRsystem/README.md

 # Human Resources Systems

+May 15 2023

+    Created a new page :
+        Employees (HR Management)

 May 11 2023

-    Created new folders in the Recruitment :
+    Created new folders in the Recruitment (HR Management) :
         Job Post and Track Applicant
         Interview Scheduling